-To be able to conduct a literature search and review
+• To be able to conduct a literature search and review.
+See the related handout on the Blackboard shell about finding information.

 Gomm, R., Needham, G. and Bullman, A. (2000) Evaluating Research in Health and Social Care London: Sage [Part 4 281-326.].